PROFILE-Ecuador's Correa: from boyhood leader to firebrand president

 He has canceled U.S. anti-narcotics flights from Ecuador, and in 2011 he expelled the American ambassador.

-Last year, he set his government on a new collision course with Western powers when he allowed WikiLeaks founder Julian Assange to take refuge at Ecuador's embassy in London, saying he feared Washington wanted to persecute the former computer hacker for leaking thousands of secret U.S. cables.
+Last year, he set his government on a new collision course with Western powers when he allowed WikiLeaks founder Julian Assange to take refuge at Ecuador's embassy in London, saying he feared Washington wanted to persecute the ex-computer hacker for leaking thousands of secret U.S. cables.

 HERO FOR THE POOR